luisgarciar/opt-py-cpp/README.md

    ```

 Note that the name of the virtual environment is `simpleopt` in the `environment.yml` file, and that this file
-also includes the CMake and Eigen packages.
+also includes the CMake and Eigen packages for convenience.
 To activate the virtual environment, run the following command:

 ```bash
     conda activate simpleopt